-The core principle of IFRS 15 is that an entity shall recognise revenue from the transfer of promised good or services to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
-The standard introduces a five-step model for the recognition of revenue.
+The core principle of IFRS 15 is that an entity recognises revenue from the transfer of promised good or services to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
+The standard uses a five-step model for the recognition of revenue.

 The five-step model applies to revenue earned from a contract with a customer with limited exceptions, regardless of the type of revenue transaction or the industry.

 Step one in the five-step model requires the identification of the contract with the customer.
 Contracts may be in different forms (written, verbal or implied), but must be enforceable, have commercial substance and be approved by the parties to the contract.
 The model applies once the payment terms for the goods or services are identified and it is probable that the entity will collect the consideration.
 Each party’s rights in relation to the goods or services must be capable of identification.
 If a contract with a customer does not meet these criteria, the entity can continually reassess the contract to determine whether it subsequently meets the criteria.